 LPL Financial LLC ("LPL Financial" or the "Company") provides an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at financial institutions (collectively "advisors") in the United States of America.
-Through its custody and clearing platforms, using both proprietary and third-party technology, LPL Financial provides access to diversified financial products and services enabling its advisors to offer independent financial advice and brokerage services to retail investors (their "clients").
+Through its custody and clearing platform, the Company provides access to diversified financial products and services enabling its advisors to offer independent financial advice and brokerage services, using integrated technology, to retail investors (their "clients").
+LPL Financial is a wholly owned subsidiary of LPL Holdings, Inc. ("LPLH"), a Massachusetts holding corporation, which is a wholly owned subsidiary of LPL Financial Holdings Inc. ("LPLFH"), a Delaware holding corporation.

-LPL Financial, headquartered in Boston, Charlotte and San Diego, is a clearing broker-dealer registered with the Financial Industry Regulatory Authority, Inc. ("FINRA") and the Securities and Exchange Commission ("SEC") pursuant to the Securities Exchange Act of 1934 and an investment adviser registered with the SEC pursuant to the Investment Advisers Act of 1940.
+LPL Financial is a clearing broker-dealer registered with the Financial Industry Regulatory Authority ("FINRA") and the Securities and Exchange Commission ("SEC") pursuant to the Securities Exchange Act of 1934 and an investment adviser registered with the SEC pursuant to the Investment Advisers Act of 1940 with primary offices in Boston, Charlotte and San Diego.
 LPL Financial is also registered as a Futures Commission Merchant with the Commodity Futures Trading Commission ("CFTC") and is a member of the National Futures Association.
-LPL Financial is a wholly owned subsidiary of LPL Holdings, Inc. ("LPLH"), a Massachusetts holding corporation, which is a wholly owned subsidiary of LPL Investment Holdings Inc. ("LPLIH"), a Delaware holding corporation.
+Certain futures products known as security futures products ("SFP") include options on security futures and are regulated by both the SEC and CFTC.
+Client accounts held at LPL Financial may contain SFPs.
 LPL Financial's futures activities are limited to conducting business as a guaranteed introducing broker.
 As a guaranteed introducing broker, LPL Financial clears commodities and futures products through ADM Investor Services International Limited ("ADM"), and all commodities accounts and related client positions are held by ADM.